soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 - [ATP anti-phishing policies](set-up-anti-phishing-policies.md).
 Note that you can temporarily increase the **Advanced phishing thresholds** in the policy from **Standard** to **Aggressive**, **More aggressive**, or **Most aggressive**.

 Verify these settings are turned on.

-zzSpecifics here?
-Is there anything customers do wrong other than not turning these features on?

 ## Report the phishing message to Microsoft